 Nate Wilson joined USIP after stints with the Partnership for Global Security in Washington, and at the Mossawa Center in Haifa, Israel.
-Nate has also undertaken Arabic-to-English translation work and research for the National Consortium for the Study of Terrorism and the Reponses to Terrorism (START) at the University of Maryland-College Park, as well as the Brookings Institute.
+He has also undertaken Arabic-to-English translation work and research for the National Consortium for the Study of Terrorism and the Reponses to Terrorism (START) at the University of Maryland-College Park, as well as the Brookings Institute.

-With USIP since 2011, he coordinated USIP’s education and training on countering violent extremism (CVE).
+With USIP since 2011, Wilson coordinated USIP’s education and training on countering violent extremism (CVE).
 From 2012-2016, he implemented a project to develop and deliver a CVE curriculum to key civil society and government actors with Hedayah, the International CVE Center in UAE.
-Nate also coordinated USIP’s Policing for CVE Program 2012-2017.
+Wilson also coordinated USIP’s Policing for CVE Program 2012-2017.
 Separately, he spearheaded the creation of USIP’s Arts & Culture Forum, which promoted cultural components as indispensable ingredients of conflict transformation.